 Queen of the North, is just one of the titles that she has been given, She/He is a son, a friend, a brother, a nephew, a cousin, and a grandson too.

-She is known as Brooklyn Htyes, a drag queen, and is also my cousin Brock, who was my perfect little ring bearer from over almost 28 years ago.
-I still remember exactly, his black velvet pantaloons, crisp white cotton button down blouse, and satin bow tie… His little shoes were black, and he was utter perfection, standing there stoically, taking in all the details, and the pomp and questionable circumstance of the wedding.
+She is known as Brooklyn Hytes, a drag queen, and happens to be my cousin Brock, who was my perfect little ring bearer in my wedding almost 28 years ago.
+I still remember exactly, his black velvet pantaloons, crisp white cotton button down blouse, and satin bow tie… His little shoes were black, and he was utter perfection, standing still stoically, taking in all the details, and the pomp and circumstance of his surroundings of the celebration.

 His Mum tells me that he was so fascinated by it all, from my wedding gown, to what the bridesmaids were wearing, to the floral arrangements that adorned the church.
 Even at 3 years old he was all about the details, such a creative, and interested child.
 There could not have been a better pick to be my ring bearer.
 He carried his little white satin pillow, adorned with lace, and two wedding bands, like they were the Crown Jewels, and he was their sole protector.